klaussilveira/hellforge/README.md

 - Learner mode for onboarding new users
 - Visual preview mode for browsing textures
 - Thumbnail browser in the Media panel
+- Asset browser panel with thumbnail previews and drag-and-drop placement into the map
 - AAS file visualization with data exposed to Python scripting and MCP
 - Position input fields on the entity tab for precise adjustments
 - Polygon tool also works in the 3D viewport
+- Metric grid sizes alongside the standard grid
+- Rotation snap menu for choosing the snap angle
+- Sew selected patches together
+- Convert a selected patch into a model in one step, replaced in place and ready to paint
+- Previews vertex colour terrain blends by running the material's own ARB vertex/fragment programs while the Vertex Paint panel is open
+- Orbit camera view in the MD5 model viewer

 ### New tools
 - **Array Modifier**: Duplicates selected brushes/entities in configurable array patterns.